-I offer a couples group that is currently being conducted online.
+I offer two couples groups that are currently being conducted online.

-The group is for any couple living together in a committed relationship, married or not, heterosexual or same sex, that wants to improve their relationship by improving communication and reducing conflict.
+The groups are for any couple living together in a committed relationship, married or not, heterosexual or same sex, that wants to improve their relationship by improving communication and reducing conflict.

 1. Instilling hope.

-Since group therapy often includes couples at different stages in their relationships and in their therapy, some of the newer couples can find encouragement from seeing the positive impacts of therapy on couples further along in the group.
+Since group therapy often includes couples at different stages in their relationships and in their therapy, some of the newer couples can find encouragement from seeing the positive impacts of therapy on couples further along in their treatment.

 2. Universality.